Le Temps: Later

 The first issue of Le Temps was printed 18 March 1998.
 Hoesli was followed as editor-in-chief by Jean-Jacques Roth, starting in 2002.
 Roth was succeeded in 2010 by Pierre Veya.
 Chairman of the board of directors was David de Pury (diplomat), a Swiss businessman and diplomat, who played a key role in establishing the paper’s governance structure.
 Then succeeded by Gilbert Coutau in 2001, himself succeeded by Stéphane Garelli in 2001.

 Edipresse held 47% of shares in the paper until 2011, when it was sold to Tamedia.
 It was bought by Ringier AG in 2014.
 In 2016, Ringier and Axel Springer founded a joint venture, which became the owner of Le Temps.
 In the late 2010s, the paper's advertising revenue and subscriber count began to decline, resulting in serious financial problems.
 Its subscriptions numbered 20,000, a decrease of half compared to five years prior, with the number dropping further to 14,000 in 2020.
 The COVID-19 pandemic reduced its advertising revenues 80% for the French Swiss press.
 The paper was agreed to be bought by a private non-profit foundation, Fondation Aventinus, in November 2020.
 It was acquired in January 2021, for an estimated 6.5 million euros.
 All staff, which numbered about 100, were transferred to a new company established in Geneva.
 Following this ownership change print production became more detached from web content.

+In May 2026, they launched a special digital edition of the paper for France, as a large portion of the paper's audience is based in France.